harmony-one/h/progress/artem-kolodko.md

+2024 Q4 Review (draft)

+This quarter, I focused on launching of Pump.ONE project, a memecoin marketplace on the Harmony chain.

+While working on this project, I [created](https://pump.one/board) various services: Pump.ONE [client](https://github.com/harmony-one/pump.fun.client), [backend](https://github.com/harmony-one/pump.fun.backend) (indexer + API service) and [trading bot](https://github.com/harmony-one/pump-fun-trading-bot).
+During the development process I worked on the user interface, integration with [smart contracts](https://github.com/harmony-one/pump.fun.contracts), end-to-end testing and improvements based on user feedback.
+Besides of that, I've also been working on improvements for the new Harmony Explorer: implemented ONE/ETH toggle persistent state, started working on displaying transaction value at the time of transfer.

+---

 2025 Goals:

 In 2025, I aim to advance trading technologies and decentralized markets by enhancing Pump ONE, integrating AI agents, and launching a decentralized perpetual market.